We often hear how listening to the voice of your customers is foundational to a sustainable business.

 You may not be able to get such authentic and natural responses on the surveys.
-These reviews provide rich qualitative feedback which companies can use to improve customer experience.
+These reviews provide rich qualitative feedback that companies can use to improve customer experience.

 Recommended Read: How Customer Feedback Can Be Your Effective Growth Mechanism

 What is Quantitative Feedback?

 Quantitative research is a study of numerical data which quantifies collected data.
 It focuses more on statistics than facts.
 This type of research is best to identify averages and patterns, make predictions, generalize data to a broader audience, and so on.